-5.0 ACTION PROGRAMME - MEASURES

-5.1 Key Pressures
+Bay Inner and South, League Point designated Shellfish Waters.

-On-site waste water treatment plants

-Kerry County Council were to identify systems directly adjacent to estuarine and coastal waters and water courses as well as systems serving large populations and to undertake investigation of the likely extent of microbial contamination of Designated Shellfish Waters from adjoining dwellings and Section 4 licensed activities.
+5.0 ACTION PROGRAMME - MEASURES 5.0 ACTION PROGR RAMME - MEASURES On-site waste water treatment systems Cork County Council were to identify systems directly adjacent to estuarine and coastal waters and water courses as well as systems serving large populations.
+Cork County Council were to undertake investigation of the likely extent of microbial contamination of Designated Shellfish Waters from adjoining dwellings and Section 4 licensed activities.
 Section 70 of the Water Services Act 2007 places a duty of care on owners of septic tanks and provides local authorities with enforcement powers including prosecution to address any problems identified.

-The Report on Possible Risks from On-Site-Wastewater Treatment Systems on Designated Shellfish Water Areas, received from Kerry County Council for the Kilmakilloge Harbour Designated Shellfish Water Area has been reviewed and it is considered that it would be prudent to implement additional measures, to those listed in the report, as follows to ensure compliance with the Pollution Reduction Programme requirements:

-- a questionnaire should be used to assist with the assessment of the high risk areas adjacent to Shellfish Water Areas.
-The focus of the questionnaire should be to assess the possible microbial risk to the shellfish water area from dwellings in close proximity.
-Dwellings should be assessed to determine - (a) if there is some form of on-site treatment, - (b) if the system is properly functioning, - (c) if there are dwellings with no treatment - (d) if there are discharges to a sewer that discharges directly to the seashore - (e) if there is a good buffer zone of quality drainage and percolation between the system and the waterfront - An advisory leaflet on management of OSWWTS's should be issued to each relevant dwelling in the catchment by Kerry Council.
-This will comply with an education mitigation measure included in the SEA which is outlined in the PRP - The need for on-site inspections based on the national implementation plan to be drawn up by the EPA should be factored into the overall risked based approach for inspections under the Water Services (Amendment) Act 2012. - All new planning applications for dwellings to be served by on-site waste water treatment systems in the Local Authority Area should be required to demonstrate compliance with the EPA Code of Good Practice for Waste Water Treatment & Disposal Systems Serving

-Single Houses.
-This will minimise any potential risk of discharge of pathogens to the shellfish water from any new dwelling in the area. • follow up with the measures/enforcement programme as detailed to ensure compliance with the Pollution Reduction Programme requirements: 5.2 Potential Secondary Pressures Agriculture The Report on Possible Risks from Agriculture on Designated Shellfish Water Areas, received from Kerry County Council for the Kilmakilloge Designated Shellfish Water Area has been reviewed and Kerry County Council has generally complied with the Pollution Reduction Programme requirements.
-However, it is considered that it would be prudent to carry out additional investigations to complete the risk assessment and outline the full extent of the impact of agricultural activities. follow up with the measures/enforcement programme as detailed to ensure compliance with the Pollution Reduction Programme requirements: Future Development Under Article 4 of the European Communities (Quality of Shellfish Waters) Regulations 2006 (S.I.
+The Report on Possible Risks from On-Site-Wastewater Treatment Systems on Designated Shellfish Water Areas, received from Cork County Council for the Adrigole Designated Shellfish Water Area has been reviewed and it is considered that it would be prudent to The need for on-site inspections based on the national implementation plan to be drawn up by the EPA should be factored into the overall risked based approach for inspections under the Water Services (Amendment) Act 2012.
+All new planning applications for dwellings to be served by on-site waste water treatment systems in the Local Authority Area should be required to demonstrate compliance with the EPA Code of Good Practice for Waste Water Treatment &amp; Disposal Systems Serving Single Houses.
+This will minimise any potential risk of discharge of pathogens to the shellfish water from any new dwelling in the area. follow up with the measures/enforcement programme as detailed to ensure compliance with the Pollution Reduction Programme requirements: 5.2 Potential Secondary Pressures Agriculture The Report on Possible Risks from Agriculture on Designated Shellfish Water Areas, received from Cork County Council for the Adrigole Designated Shellfish Water Area has been reviewed and Cork County Council has generally complied with the Pollution Reduction Programme requirements.
+However, it is considered that it would be prudent to Carry out additional investigations of agricultural activities in the areas in the vicinity of the shellfish water areas to complete the risk assessment and outline the full extent of the impact. follow up with the measures/enforcement programme as detailed to ensure compliance with the Pollution Reduction Programme requirements

+Future Development Under Article 4 of the European Communities (Quality of Shellfish Waters) Regulations 2006 (S.I.
 No. 286 of 2006) (as amended), every public authority that has functions the performance of which may affect shellfish waters shall perform those functions in a manner that will promote compliance with the objectives of this pollution reduction programme and with the objectives of the Shellfish Waters Directive.
 The functions of particular importance - in light of the objectives of Directive 2006/113/EC and of this PRP - include waste water treatment (licensing and operations), implementation of the GAP Regulations, waste management (licensing and operations), effluent discharge licences, planning and development and building control.
 Continued monitoring will be carried out during the lifetime of the PRP.
 Should this monitoring identify pressures that are impacting on shellfish water quality in the designated area, the PRP will be appropriately amended.